-Activity Brookwoods Deer Run Moose River Outpost
+Activity Brookwoods Deer Run

-Archery 10 11 No Limitation
+Archery 10 and size 10 and size

-Ax Throwing 13 13 Not Offered
+Ax Throwing 12 12

-Climbing Wall 11 11 No Limitation
+Climbing Wall 11 11

-Horseback Riding 10 10 Not Offered
+Horseback Riding 10 10

-Mountain Biking 12 12 No Limitation
+Self Defense 12 12

-Paintball 12 or oldest 4 Cabins 12 or oldest 4 Cabins No Limitation
+Mountain Biking 12 12

-Riflery 12 12 No Limitation
+Paintball 12 or oldest 4 cabins 12 or oldest 4 Cabins

-SCUBA 12 12 Not Offered
+Riflery 12 12

-Skeet Shooting Not Offered Not Offered No Limitation
+SCUBA 12 12

-Wakeboarding 10 10 No Limitation
+Wakeboarding 10 10

-Woodworking 10 10 Not Offered
+Woodworking 10 10

-Please note that these limits are due to the size of equipment, the nature of the activity and state regulations.
+Please note that these limits are often due to the size of equipment, the nature of the activity and state regulations.
 Camp reserves the right to make changes to any program as necessary and sponsor only those programs that meet minimum safety standards.